The Dog Friendly Map

 Days Out Are For Dogs Too

-Kendal Dog-Friendly Kendal: Lake District Warm-Ups and “Just One More Walk” Energy
+Dog-Friendly Kendal: Lake District Warm-Ups and “Just One More Walk” Energy

-→ Cafés & Restaurants: Perfect for coffee resets after a town wander, especially when the Cumbrian weather does its surprise audition.
-We focus on spots where dogs are welcome inside, so you can do cake decisions and long lunches without splitting the pack.
-Your dog gets a nap under the table and you get your hands back.
+Perfect for warming up after a town explore, especially when the Cumbrian weather does its usual plot twist.
+Indoor-welcome spots make it simple to stop for cake or a long lunch, while the dog naps under the table and you finally get your hands back.

 Mini Itinerary 1: 🌿 River Kent Loop + Abbot Hall Pause + Market Moorch (1–3 hours)